 This design guide is intended to provide a high-level explanation of the steps necessary to create a multiphase power converter.
-It is assumed that the reader is familiar with many of the basic skills and techniques referenced below.
-In addition to this guide, Intersil provides complete reference designs that include schematics, bills of materials, and example board layouts for all common microprocessor applications.
+It is assumed that the reader is familiar with many of the basic skills and techniques referenced in the following sections.
+In addition to this guide, Intersil provides complete reference designs that include schematics, bills of materials and example board layouts for all common microprocessor applications.